AfOx Visiting Fellowship Programme

 Visiting Fellows must be of postdoctoral or equivalent status at the time of application.
 Applicants must be holding an appointment in an African academic or research institution at the time of application.

-Yes.
-You are required to enter the details of the proposed Oxford host academic and the department at which you intend to undertake your fellowship in the application.
 You may already have established links or, alternatively, can search the AfOx database for potential collaborators and contact them before making the application.
 Please engage with and agree on the proposed project and timelines with your Oxford host before making the application.
 Applications sent without the consent and support letter from the proposed Oxford host will be immediately disqualified.

-You can search the AfOx database or use The University of Oxford Divisions and Departments list for potential collaborators and contact them before making the application.
 When developing new relationships with colleagues in Oxford we suggest a good way of making contact is to;

 -